How to Become a Writer? 6 Steps & 4 Tips for Beginners

 Find a job

-The fastest way to improve your writing is to practice writing and consistently explore the field you are interested in at a deeper level.
+The fastest way to improve your writing is to practice writing and consistently explore the field you are interested in at a deeper level, or you can find writing services.
 Now after gaining sufficient knowledge and experience, you can start your career as a writer by finding a job opportunity in the industry of your interest.

 Working as a freelancer is alright, but if you can get a position, such as an internship in a company, the chance to get on-job training will be helpful for a newbie like you.